Old Fashioned Frog Eye Salad

 • Stir the cooked pasta into the fruit juice custard mixture.
 Cover and refrigerate for at least a couple of hours, but overnight is fine.

-• Stir the fruit and Cool Whip into the cooled pasta mixture.
-Add as many marshmallows as you would like and stir to combine.
+• Stir the fruit and 8 oz.
+Cool Whip into the cooled pasta mixture.
+Add 7 oz. pastel marshmallows (or as many as you would like) and stir to combine.

 • Chill until ready to serve.
 Garnish with additional fruit or marshmallows if desired.